-[&]quot;As publicly announced, MSCI will defer the patential inclurion of additional foreign listed companies in the MSCI Russia Indexes until further natice.
+As publicly announced, MSCI will defer the potential inclusion of additional foreign listed companies in the MSCI Russia Indexes until further notice.

-(DFas a more detailed description of the MSCI universe, please refer to Appendix III
+(1) For a more detailed description of the MSCI universe, please refer to Appendix III

-(DFAs in or this mother remnet are chiefle and forese writer that also have a listing an another eligible stock exchange i market regner.
+(2) Listings on this market segment are eligible only for securities that also have a listing on another eligible stock exchange / market segment.